tarakiyee/funder-guide-draft/draft-tarakiyee-funder-guide.md

 Technical standards are documented agreements about how technology should work.
 They're not software or hardware themselves, but rather the specifications that allow different implementations to work together.
 Consider email: {{RFC5321}} defines how email servers transfer messages, while {{RFC5322}} defines the message format.
 Any software following these specifications can exchange email with any other conforming software.

 This **interoperability** is the fundamental purpose of standards.
-It is absolutely neccesary for a global internet to work.
+It is absolutely necessary for a global internet to work.

 ## The Standards Development Lifecycle